Lecturer and principal investigator, Universität Wien

 My core interest is the theory of fundamental interactions.
-I grew up scientifically in the „formal high-energy theory“ group at UC Berkeley (with advisor Bruno Zumino), and my research is accordingly aimed towards a quantum theory of all fundamental interactions including gravity.
+I grew up scientifically in the „formal high-energy theory“ group at UC Berkeley (advisor: Bruno Zumino), and my research is aimed towards a quantum theory of all fundamental interactions including gravity.
 More specifically, I'm following and developing an approach known as „Matrix Theory“, focusing on the IKKT model (which is closely related to the BFSS model).
 This can be viewed as a constructive approach to string theory, which avoids the issue of a „landscape of compactifications“ and the inherent lack of predictivity.

 The basic idea of this approach is to recover space-time as a „quantized brane“ solution of the matrix model, and physics from the dynamics of the fluctuations on this solution.
 For Yang-Mills gauge theories, this works in a very nice and convincing way.
 The main challenge is to recover gravity.
 While string theory tends to focus on the 10-D „bulk“ gravity, this doesn't help here.
 However, gravity might emerge directly on the space-time brane.
 Once this is understood, its quantization should be provided naturally by the matrix model.

 Recently I'm focusing on a very promising class of such space-time solutions, dubbed „covariant quantum spaces“: They naturally lead to the spin 2 fluctuations required for gravity, and seem to have just the right properties.
 In particular, a recently found cosmological space-time looks very promising.
-This is work in progress, stay tuned.
+This is work in progress, stay tuned!

 work has been supported by the Austrian Science Fund FWF.